 I have learned to cope, and love and hope is why I am here now

 OK maybe pop music in the decade has set the bar so low lyrically that anything even remotely resembling trying makes me swell.
 Nah- this is just great song-writing from master of the craft.
+When was the last time any mainstream song used the word bewildered.

 I will continue track by track but I just have to say for now the album just gets more and more ABBA as it goes on.
 And the whole album flies by, with an average track length of 3:20.
 And honestly if you met some pour soul who’d never heard of ABBA or any of their music I would have no qualms with telling them to start with this album and work their way back.
 There is no jarring early or late period with this group.